Who will be the next Manchester United manager after Ten Hag?

 McKenna has previously managed United's Under-18 side before he became an assistant manager at Old Trafford until his departure in December 2021 when he took on the challenge at Ipswich who were 12th in League One (third tier) at the time.

-But following Ipswich's stellar rise, they are yet to win a Premier League game after nine rounds, sitting in the relegation zone with four points despite spending over 100 million pounds ($129.89 million) on new signings.
+But following Ipswich's stellar rise, they are yet to win a Premier League game after nine rounds, sitting in the relegation zone with four points despite spending over £100 million (US$129.89 million) on new signings.

 Nevertheless, McKenna's tactical approach with a high press was a breath of fresh air and could rejuvenate a United side who have often looked disorganised without any clear structure and rarely threatened to score many goals under Ten Hag.